Eran Egozy

-Eran Egozy is an Israeli chief technical officer and VP of engineering of Harmonix Music Systems, a company he founded with Alex Rigopulos in 1995.
+Eran Egozy is a chief technical officer and VP of engineering of Harmonix Music Systems, a US company he founded with Alex Rigopulos in 1995.
 He also works as professor of the practice at MIT.

 Biography

 Egozy is a native of Israel.
 He moved to Lexington, Massachusetts, at the age of 12.
 When he was 15, his parents bought him an Apple II computer, which he programmed to play Beethoven's Ninth Symphony.
-He earned a Bachelor of Science and Master of Science degrees in electrical engineering and computer science from MIT in 1995, where he worked with renowned electronic music composer Tod Machover at the MIT Media Laboratory.
-During his stay at MIT, he met then future co-founder of Harmonix, Alex Rigopulos, at the MIT Media Lab.
+He earned a Bachelor of Science and Master of Science degrees in electrical engineering and computer science from MIT in 1995, where he worked with electronic music composer Tod Machover at the MIT Media Laboratory.
+During his stay at MIT, he met Alex Rigopulos, with whom he later co-founded Harmonix, at the MIT Media Lab.

 Career

 Harmonix

-Immediately after graduating, he co-founded Cambridge, Massachusetts, based Harmonix Music Systems with fellow MIT alumnus Alex Rigopulos.
+Immediately after graduating, he co-founded Cambridge, Massachusetts-based Harmonix Music Systems with fellow MIT alumnus Alex Rigopulos.
 Harmonix is an interactive computer music company specializing in the development of real-time music generating computer programs for the entertainment industry.
 Currently, Egozy is the chief technical officer at Harmonix.
 Egozy and Rigopulos were listed in Time magazine's 2008 list of the 100 most influential people for their work on Rock Band.